 Morris & Co.
 Inspired by Nature exhibition at Standen

-This summer a new exhibition at Standen House & Garden explores the inspiration behind the popular patterns of flowers and birds in designs by Arts & Crafts firm Morris & Co.
+A new exhibition at Standen House & Garden explores the inspiration behind the popular patterns of flowers and birds in designs by Arts & Crafts firm Morris & Co.
 From Saturday 1 June until Sunday 10 November 2019.

 His designs for fabrics, wallpapers, tapestries and embroideries show how much he celebrated nature in his work: 'I must have unmistakable suggestions of gardens and fields, and strange trees, boughs and tendrils, or I can’t do with your pattern.'

 At Standen, Morris & Co. patterns were chosen for furnishings throughout the Beale's home and exemplify the popularity of bringing nature indoors.

 The exhibition invites visitors to discover how repeating patterns of flowers and birds in Morris & Co. designs were chosen, and the value that Morris placed on the revival of traditional skills and techniques including natural dyeing and tapestry weaving.

 " It is only in our Show Room, 449 Oxford Street, that our goods can be seen together….and so give a true idea of the decoration that we recommend."

 In collaboration with Morris & Co., which still produces his designs today, the exhibition includes a recreation of the company’s original showroom and enables visitors to experience how customers like the Beale family selected products for their homes.

 Wallpaper blocks for Larkspur from Morris & Co.’s archive, the original drawing for Daffodil from the William Morris Gallery, and Fox and Hare, two drawings by Standen’s architect Philip Webb from the National Trust’s Wightwick Manor, are among the items on display.